AirbusDefenceAndSpace/pesto/pesto-cli/docs/details_design.md

 * Define API that will allow to chain processing function.

-The definition of processing API should then be organized as depicted in Figure [Processing API management](#fig-apimanagement)
+The definition of processing API should then be organized as depicted as follows:

 ![image](img/geoapi.png)

 *<a name="fig-apimanagement">Figure: Processing API management</a>*

 * MyDescribe.yml:

-	** Declares features of the process.
+    * Declares features of the process.
 It is used by orchestrators to select a service, deploy its docker image, feed it with the right data and exploit its result,

-	** The Format is extremely open to support any type of micro-service, however it is already batch processing compliant.
+    * The Format is extremely open to support any type of micro-service, however it is already batch processing compliant.

 * Default data types for GeoApplications:

-	** image.json: Declares the format of an image and its attributes: compression type, spectral bands, sensor, ephemeris.
+    * *image.json*: Declares the format of an image and its attributes: compression type, spectral bands, sensor, ephemeris.

-	** imageCapabilities: Declares how to specify filters describing supported images.
+    * *imageCapabilities*: Declares how to specify filters describing supported images.

-	** inputCapabilities: gather together all possible input capabilities of the project, somehow it references ImageCapabilities.json
+    * *inputCapabilities*: gather together all possible input capabilities of the project, somehow it references ImageCapabilities.json